Artificial Intelligence Driven Channel Coding and Resource Optimization for Wireless Networks: A Systematic Survey: Security and Privacy in AI-Driven 5G+ networks

 \subsection{Potential Vulnerabilities in AI Models Used in Telecommunications}

-AI models in telecommunications, especially within 5G/5G+ networks, face several critical vulnerabilities.
-A major concern is their susceptibility to adversarial attacks, where malicious inputs are crafted to mislead AI models \cite{ali2018secure}.
-In 5G+ systems, such attacks could disrupt key functions like resource allocation, scheduling, and beamforming, potentially leading to network failures, congestion, or sensitive data breaches \cite{ali2017stabilizing}.

-Another threat is data poisoning, where attackers inject malicious data during training.
-This can corrupt AI models used for intrusion detection or traffic management, enabling unauthorized access or causing inefficient resource use.
-Model inversion attacks pose significant privacy risks by allowing attackers to infer sensitive information (e.g., user location or preferences) from model outputs.
-Moreover, due to model transferability, an attacker can replicate or adapt a trained model to exploit other systems, even under different datasets or environments.
-These vulnerabilities underscore the need for robust AI security mechanisms in future telecom infrastructures.
+AI models in telecommunications, especially within 5G/5G+ networks, face several critical vulnerabilities, \rc{particularly when deployed at the physical layer for tasks such as channel estimation, decoding, and resource allocation \cite{LyYao_OJCOMS_2021_DL5GReview, nguyen2021application, paper4MingyuYang-OFDMGuidedDeepJSCC2022}}.
+A major concern is their susceptibility to adversarial attacks, where malicious inputs are crafted to mislead AI models \cite{ali2018secure}. \rc{Unlike traditional digital attacks, these perturbations can be embedded within wireless signals and propagated through the channel, making detection more challenging \cite{he2023adversarial}.} In 5G+ systems, such attacks could disrupt key functions like resource allocation, scheduling, and beamforming, potentially leading to network failures, congestion, or sensitive data breaches \cite{ali2017stabilizing}. \rc{In AI-driven channel coding and decoding systems, such attacks can significantly degrade BER performance, especially under low SNR conditions or model mismatch scenarios \cite{ly2021review, garg2021security}.} Another threat is data poisoning, where attackers inject malicious data during training. \rc{In distributed or federated training environments, this can lead to biased or unreliable decoding models, ultimately compromising communication reliability \cite{LyYao_OJCOMS_2021_DL5GReview, Waqas_WirelessSecurity_AI_Review}.} Model inversion attacks pose significant privacy risks by allowing attackers to infer sensitive information (e.g., user location or preferences) from model outputs \cite{BagheriTowardConnected2021}.
+Moreover, due to model transferability, an attacker can replicate or adapt a trained model to exploit other systems, even under different datasets or environments \cite{fereidooni2021safelearn}. \rc{Furthermore, the transferability of adversarial attacks allows malicious perturbations crafted in one environment to remain effective across different channel conditions \cite{he2023adversarial}.} These vulnerabilities underscore the need for robust AI security mechanisms in future telecom infrastructures.